West Virginia coal wars: After the Battle of Matewan

 Support for unionization in Mingo County increased after the Matewan Shootout.
-By July 1, 1920, in the county had unionized and joined the UMW strike.
+By July 1, 1920, miners in the county had unionized and joined the UMW strike.
 Miners and mine guards engaged in several armed skirmishes over the closure of coal mines and access to rail routes in the summer and fall of 1920.
 The West Virginia government declared martial law and sent federal troops to quell the strike, but backed down under threat of a general strike of all union coal miners in West Virginia.

 Baldwin-Felts Agency Chief Thomas Felts hired a team of lawyers to prosecute a case against Sid Hatfield and fifteen other men alleged to have participated in the Matewan Shootout, specifically on the charge of murdering Albert Felts.
 All sixteen men were, however, acquitted by a Mingo County jury.
-Shortly thereafter, the West Virginia State Legislature passed a bill allowing criminal cases to be prosecuted with juries summoned from another county.
+Shortly thereafter, the West Virginia Legislature passed a bill allowing criminal cases to be prosecuted with juries summoned from another county.
 Murder charges were renewed, only this time for the deaths of the other 6 Baldwin-Felts agents.

 Sid Hatfield and his deputy Ed Chambers were also brought up on charges of destroying the Mohawk mining camp in McDowell County.
 On August 1, 1921, Hatfield, Chambers, and their wives traveled unarmed to the McDowell County courthouse to stand trial.
 Upon reaching the courthouse, Hatfield and Chambers were shot and killed by waiting Baldwin-Felts agents.
 Miners in West Virginia were outraged at the deaths of Sid Hatfield and Ed Chambers.
 In the weeks following the August 1st assassinations, miners organized and armed themselves across West Virginia.